Schizoid personality disorder

 Many therapists will employ cognitive-restructuring exercises in schizoid personality disorder treatment as these can help to address certain types of irrational thoughts that may be influencing the person's behaviour.
 CBT enables sufferers to become more self-aware of their behaviour and thought patterns and will teach them coping skills to promote progression - essentially helping to ease their anxiety and reluctance in pursuing social relationships.

 The most common types of medication prescribed to individuals with schizoid personality disorder tend to be antidepressants, but stimulants may be given to provide a mental boost.
-These can be useful in cases where a person with schizoid personality disorder is feeling particularly low and unmotivated and need something to give them an extra boost in social situations.
+These can be useful in cases where the person is feeling particularly low and unmotivated and need something to give them an extra boost in social situations.